camunda-community-hub/zeebe-redis-exporter/README.md

 * the value and record types which are exported
 * the name resulting in a stream prefix
+* the cleanup cycle
-* the time-to-live of exported records
+* the maximum time-to-live of exported records
+* a flag indicating whether to delete acknowledged messages
 * the record serialization format

 Default values: